hldohaga/upfnabp/litlead.md

 ## Key Results

-This analysis shows a statistically significant correlation between high Na intake and hypertension , and between high UPF and hypertension.
+This analysis shows a statistically significant correlation between high Na intake and hypertension .
+There was an increased odds ratio of hypertension with higher sodium intake (OR=5.57(1.47,21.2)).
+Between high UPF and hypertension there was a lower odds ratio of hypertension with high upf intake (OR=0.57(0.34,0.94)).
-This is present with each variable independently and with a combined model.
+This is present in a combined multivariable logistic regression model.
-Multivariable logistic regression controls a number of additional variables.
+This technique helps control explanatory variables.

+The effect is also present in the multivariable logistic regression model of each individual variable, for sodium this is OR=5.20(CI 1.39,19.5), and for UPF OR=0.60(CI 0.36,0.99).

-Sex and age probably contribute the largest effects.
+Sex and age contribute the largest effects.

-Univariable regression of UPF with sodium identifies no correlation.
+In univariable analysis with no controlling for confounding or explanatory variables, there was no correlation between UPF intake and sodium intake (beta=0).
-There are strong correlations between age and BP, hypertension, sodium intake and UPF intake.
+There was a strong correlation between age and BP (beta =0.43 (CI 0.41,0.45)), as well as age and Sodium intake.

-There is a reduction in reported sodium intake over time.
-There is a slight reduction in UPF % over time, this might be reporting, or assessment as there were some changes to understanding and analysis.
+There was a strong age gradient of UPF intake (beta= -0.25 (CI -0.26,-0.23)).

+The descriptive analysis does show the size of different groups.
+It also shows how they differ from the overall population.
+The size of some of these subgroups is a reason for caution over the overall results.

 ## Limitations

-### The study

 This is a cross-sectional study, and so has the limitations of this design.
-In particular the study measures exposure and outcome at the same time.
+In particular, exposure and outcome are measured at the same time.
 Causal relationships cannot be understood from this data.

 Time and age have particular effects in cross sectional studies.
-Researchers in aging, and learning have identified this clearly, separating the effects of experiential learning, from cohort effects and duration effects.
-Prospective studies such as Cohort or RCT studies have less of this affect sometimes inverting relationships between variables as a result.
+Prospective and longitudinal studies, such as cohort or RCT studies have less of this affect.
+This sometimes results in inverting relationships between variables.

 This study was organised by government departments connected with food and farming alongside the Department of Health.
 The sample was designed to monitor relevant outputs.
 Funding and commissioning processes affect design structure and might also affect participant engagement and expectation.
 The study was not powered sufficiently for in-depth subgroup analysis.

-### The data

-In particular this might affect social desirability bias.
-Social desirability and other participant reporting bias may well be significant within dietary diaries.
-Double labelled water studies on the first wave showed some significant differences between measured energy intake, and reported energy intake with differences between different age groups.
+It was powered for monitoring of food intake across the UK population.

-## Bias
+### Bias

 Selection bias was approached by using random selection of participants using a carefully constructed stratification model.
 Addresses were selected by postal units to ensure geographic spread of participants.
 This ensured that whilst random the sample remained representative.

-Take up and Drop out bias was approached by ensuring that sample sizing included scope for this to enable comparable sample sizes across annual waves.
+Uptake and Drop out bias was approached by ensuring that sample sizing included scope for this to enable comparable sample sizes across annual waves.

 Social desirability bias acknowledges that participants remember and record intake framed by their beliefs about the needs of the study, and their beliefs about what is perceived as being healthy.
-To examine this, in the first wave a double labelled water study was incorporated.
+To examine this, in the first wave, Lennox et al @lennox conducted a double labelled water study.
-This compared reported energy intake with measured values @lennox .
+They compared reported energy intake with measured values.
+They showed some significant differences between measured energy intake, and reported energy intake with differences between different age groups.

-Finally bias at the analysis stage used weighting to standardise the sample for several variables.
+At the analysis stage weighting was used to standardise the sample for several variables.
 Those selected were Age, Sex, region and IMD.
 Weights are available for different levels of analysis as participants who did not complete the initial interview were not selected for subsequent blood analysis.